-The CCMP must determine the baseline scenario according to the selected methodology, considering all alternatives, including the proposed CCMP as one of the possible scenarios.
-If the CCMP is equal to the baseline scenario, the CCMP is not valid because it is not additional.
+The CCMP must determine the baseline scenario according to the selected methodology, considering all plausible alternatives, including the proposed CCMP as one of the possible scenarios.
+If the CCMP is equal to the baseline scenario, then the CCMP is not valid as it is deemed not additional.